GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 ## Before you begin

-1. Create or select a GCP project.
+1. Create or select a Google Cloud project.
     [GO TO THE PROJECTS PAGE](https://console.cloud.google.com/project)

 1. Enable billing for your project.